Well – I needed “only” 10 days to make swatches of these two nail polishes. Go, me … not.

 Meet 2 Max Factor Max Effect mini nail polishes – Fantasy Fire and Dazzling Blue.

 I’m guessing you already know all about Max Factor Fantasy Fire … supposed dupe for famous Clarins 230 duochrome.
 This is one seriously pretty nail polish with all that green, purple, blurple, bronze rainbow captured in one tiny bottle.
-But I must say that for me personally this nail polish is not in the drop dead amazing category – must have yes, to die for no. Formula is sheer, so I didn’t even try to use it by itself (I have to hunt down another bottle before I tackle multiple layers with this shade ).
+But I must say that for me personally this nail polish is not in the drop dead amazing category – must have yes, to die for no. :cute: Formula is sheer, so I didn’t even try to use it by itself (I have to hunt down another bottle before I tackle multiple layers with this shade ).

 Here is photo which will hopefully demonstrate how Fantasy Fire looks like with different amount of layers … and those layers are really thick.